 OF SOUTHERN METHODIST UNIVERSITY

-PREAMBLE AND DEFINITIONS We, the students of Southern Methodist University, with the approval of the Provost and the Dean of Student Life, establish the Honor Council to uphold the standards of academic integrity set forth in the Honor Code.
+PREAMBLE AND DEFINITIONS We, the students of Southern Methodist University, with the approval of the Provost and the Dean of Students, establish the Honor Council to uphold the standards of academic integrity set forth in the Honor Code.
 Acts punishable under the code include, but are not limited to the following:

 ACADEMIC SABOTAGE Intentionally taking any action which negatively affects the academic work of another student.